theluqmn/revelations/info/about.md

 ### Catalyst

 Mosts people among us is struggling to grasp certain topics not due to their lack of intelligence, but rather due to the absence of a clear starting point.
 The articles on this newsletter are designed to solve this issue - using comprehensive and concise content as an overview, and a **Dive Deeper** section at the end, which includes countless resources that aims to guide you through a deeper understanding of the topic, in case readers are interested.

+## Design

+As previously mentioned, the design of this newsletter changed three times before I was satiesfied.
+In the world of fast-paced business, this would not happen but thank god it is a personal project - so I dictate the rules.
+I am actually a technical person (an Airbus A350 cockpit or a Bloomberg Terminal excites me), however, I went with a minimalist "it just works yet looks good" design by simply referring to a random invoice I found on Google (yes the design is based on an invoice), and slapped a dark seamless concrete background texture on it.
+I received positive feedback from several people, though some cricized it for being lacking technicality.